Mini Xmas Tree

 These little fir trees or picea normally grow outside but they will be quite happy indoors over the festive period.

-A cool room or a light porch is best, and it will be happiest away from any radiators.
+Your tree will do best in a cool room or a light porch and will be happiest away from any radiators.
 If you have a garden or a patio then your fir will appreciate going outside once Christmas is over and it can even be planted out in the garden if desired.

 When in a small pot, young trees will need plenty of watering, especially if your room is centrally heated.

-Fir trees are reasonably quick growers and if potted every spring or summer they can put on up to a foot of growth a year.
-As they already have a neat shape they shouldn"t require any pruning but some kind of feed would be a good idea if you are unable to repot them.
+Fir trees are reasonably quick growers and if re-potted every spring or summer they can put on up to a foot of growth a year.
+As they already have a neat shape they shouldn’t require any pruning but some kind of feed would be a good idea if you are unable to repot them.